 Foreign Exchange Reserve Holdings

-The U.S. monetary authorities invest their foreign currency reserves in a variety of instruments that yield market-related rates of return and have a high degree of liquidity and credit quality.
+The U.S. monetary authorities invest their foreign currency reserves in a variety of instruments that yield market rates of return and have a high degree of liquidity and credit quality.
 To the greatest extent practicable, the investments are split evenly between the System Open Market Account and the Exchange Stabilization Fund.
 A significant portion of the U.S. monetary authorities’ foreign exchange reserves is invested on an outright basis in German, French, and Japanese government securities.
-Another portion is invested in euro-denominated repurchase agreements, under which the U.S. monetary authorities accept sovereign debt backed by the full faith and credit of the following governments: Belgium, France, Germany, Italy, the Netherlands, and Spain.
+The amount of euro-denominated reserves held on deposit at official institutions remained elevated in the third quarter, given extremely low rates in euro-denominated money markets, although the amount of yen-denominated deposits has remained fairly steady over recent quarters.
+A smaller portion of the reserves is currently invested in euro-denominated repurchase agreements, under which the U.S. monetary authorities may accept sovereign debt backed by the full faith and credit of the following governments: Belgium, France, Germany, Italy, the Netherlands, and Spain.
 Foreign currency reserves are also invested at the Bank for International Settlements and in facilities at other official institutions.
-As of September 30, 2012, direct holdings of foreign government securities totaled $25 billion.
-Additionally, foreign government securities held under repurchase agreements were $1.54 billion, a decrease from $4.84 billion at the end of the second quarter, as rates offered on such investments were either very low or negative in the third quarter following the ECB’s policy decision to reduce the main refinancing and deposit rates to 0.75 percent and 0 percent, respectively, on July 5.
+As of September 30, direct holdings of foreign government securities totaled $22.24 billion and foreign government securities held under repurchase agreements totaled $4.47 billion.

 To contact the reporter on this story: Kristy Scheuble in Washington at firstname.lastname@example.org

 To contact the editor responsible for this story: Marco Babic at email@example.com